Ada-Developers-Academy/daily-curriculum/week17/tuesday/simple-security-from-scratch.md

 end
 ```

-As you can see I've pulled a headers hash into a seperate method, `HTTParty`
+As you can see I've pulled a headers hash into a separate method, `HTTParty`
 allows you to add any headers to a request simply by passing in a `headers` key
 in any request.